 If you or someone you know is struggling with any kind of substance use disorder that’s related to alcohol, there may be help available to lead you to sobriety.
 Speak to an addiction treatment specialist by calling California Highlands Vistas, to learn more about addiction treatment and therapy options that might be able to help you get out from under active addiction.
 Alcoholism is a challenging, chronic disease that can be difficult to manage on your own.
 However, with the right help, it can be effectively treated.
 Call any time to take the first steps towards lasting recovery.

 Alternative Fuels Data Center. (n.d.).
 Ethanol.
-Retrieved from from https://afdc.energy.gov/fuels/ethanol.html
+Retrieved from https://afdc.energy.gov/fuels/ethanol.html

 National Institute on Alcohol Abuse and Alcoholism. (n.d.).
 Drinking Levels Defined.
-Retrieved from from https://www.niaaa.nih.gov/alcohol-health/overview-alcohol-consumption/moderate-binge-drinking
+Retrieved from https://www.niaaa.nih.gov/alcohol-health/overview-alcohol-consumption/moderate-binge-drinking

 National Institute on Alcohol Abuse and Alcoholism.
 (2018, August).
 Alcohol Facts and Statistics.
 Retrieved from https://www.niaaa.nih.gov/alcohol-health/overview-alcohol-consumption/alcohol-facts-and-statistics